Skip to Content

 3. Insert the flat pad of the test device into developer solution.
 Read test result at appropriate time.

-For more information regarding HIV testing, please visit the HIV Testing website: www.hivtest.gov.hk
+For more information regarding HIV testing, please visit the HIV Testing website: This link will open in a new windowwww.hivtest.gov.hk

 Board 6 - How to prevent HIV infection and its transmission?